 This introductory six-week class is designed for puppies aged 8 to 16 weeks when they start class.
-The class introduces the handler to COKC’s “positive, not permissive” training philosophy which builds a confident and trusting puppy.
+This 50 minute class introduces the handler to COKC’s “positive, not permissive” training philosophy which builds a confident and trusting puppy.
 Using engaging games and through positive interaction, puppies will learn to focus on their handlers while still having fun.
 This class includes all aspects of socialization: to people, places, things, sights, sounds, and touch with no puppy to puppy play.
 Important skills such as house training, bite inhibition and resource guarding are also covered in this class.

 Click here to find out how to register for Puppy.

 This introductory six-week class is designed for dogs over 16 weeks of age.
 This 50 minute class introduces the handler to COKC’s “positive, not permissive” training philosophy.
 Handlers first work on handler focus, or getting their dogs to pay attention to them.
 This is done by playing games such as “Attention Game”, “Gimme Dat Collar” and “It’s Yer Choice”.
 This class includes a major focus on having handlers play with their dogs, to build a better relationship and increase the dog’s handler focus.
 Handlers teach their dogs to sit and down, and the lifelong importance of the recall (teaching dogs to come on the first call) is emphasized in this class.
 Another major focus of this class is socialization – exposing dogs to as many different people, sights, and sounds as possible, as well as teaching dogs to accept all types touch and handling from their owners and others.
 No dog to dog play will occur in this class.
 The foundation for “loose leash walking” is laid in this class.
 House training, bite inhibition and resource guarding are also covered, and dogs learn to “love their crate” as an important part of crate training.

 Click here to find out how to register for Manners 1.

 Prerequisite: Manners 1